-- rapidly forming relationships and just as rapidly loosing them
+- rapidly forming relationships and just as rapidly losing them

 - feelings of persecution

-- and when stressed a tendency to hear noises or even voices.
+- hear noises or even voices when stressed.

 The number of people with EUPD and even the number of people who receive this diagnosis is not clear.
-When you put all the personality disorders together studies estimate prevalence between 1 in 20 of the population and 1 in 5 of the population depending on the criteria in the the literature.
-For EUPD it is estimated (in the USA) that somewhere in the region of 1.5% of the population have this condition.
+When you put all the personality disorders together, studies estimate prevalence between one in 20 of the population and one in 5 of the population, depending on the criteria in the the literature.
+For EUPD, it is estimated (in the United States) that somewhere in the region of 1.5% of the population have this condition.
 None of these figures is truly reliable in my view.
-The real issue is the prevalence misdiagnosis, misuse of the diagnosis and/or under-diagnosis of these problems.
+The real issue is the prevalence of misdiagnosis, misuse of the diagnosis and/or under-diagnosis of these problems.

-A problem based approach to the EUPD as described by Vaillant allows a broader more inclusive and helpful response to people with emotional and mental health difficulties.
-Recognition of the persons problems in a neutral and unbiased way should not be beyond most health professionals.
+A problem-based approach to the EUPD as described by Vaillant allows a broader, more inclusive and helpful response to people with emotional and mental health difficulties.
+Recognition of the person's problems in a neutral and unbiased way should not be beyond most health professionals.
 Only that way will the true prevalence of other conditions which commonly coexist with personality be accounted for.
-These include anxiety disorder, mood disorder, addiction and post-traumatic stress.
+These include anxiety disorder, mood disorder, addiction and post-traumatic stress disorder.

-Better treatment of these subliminal and/or coexisting problems is not be the only benefit of a more holistic approach to patients with emotional instability.
+Better treatment of these subliminal and/or coexisting problems is not the only benefit of a more holistic approach to people with emotional instability.
 More recent developments have shown the benefit of modern psychotherapy for EUPD within what is known as the third wave of behaviour psychotherapies.
-These modern therapies build upon the insights derived from behaviour therapy (BT) and cognitive behavioural therapy (CBT) to offer newer more patient and solution focussed therapies.
-The evidence is that these can lead to better emotional regulation and more self control.
+These modern therapies build upon the insights derived from behaviour therapy (BT) and cognitive behavioural therapy (CBT) to offer newer, more patient- and solution-focused therapies.
+The evidence is that these can lead to better emotional regulation and more self-control.
 The most immediately relevant of these is a therapy called Dialectical Behaviour Therapy (DBT)

-The real need for more trained therapist and greater access to this and other effective talking treatments is growing and yet providing sufficient psychotherapy for patients with this diagnosis is proving a great challenge.
-This is true for providers of mental health services whether in the HSE or this such as St Patricks in the independent sector.
-Nevertheless there is a real need to move beyond the historical denial and dismissal of people with personality problems.
+The real need for more trained therapists and greater access to this and other effective talking treatments is growing, and, yet, providing sufficient psychotherapy for patients with this diagnosis is proving a great challenge.
+This is true for providers of mental health services whether in the Health Service Executive (HSE) or in the independent sector.
+Nevertheless, there is a real need to move beyond the historical denial and dismissal of people with personality problems.
 We need to work together instead to provide meaningful service and real hope of recovery to many more people previously regarded as beyond help.

-If you are concerned about any issues in this blog you can contact St Patricks Mental Health Services at our dedicated information and support line (01) 2493 333 to talk free of charge to a qualified mental health professional.
+If you are concerned about any issues in this blog you can contact St Patrick's Mental Health Services at our dedicated Support and Information Line by calling 01 24 93333 to get more information, free of charge, from a qualified mental health professional.

-For more background regarding Marsha Linehan and the development of DBT check out this interesting article taken from the New York Times
+For more background regarding Marsha Linehan and the development of DBT check out this interesting article from the New York Times.

 Prof Jim Lucey